Undesirable Memorization in Large Language Models: A Survey: Introduction

 \subsection{Data selection}

 The selection of works included in this survey was guided by the goal of capturing a comprehensive view of the literature surrounding memorization in LLMs, with a particular focus on its \textit{undesirable} aspects.
-However, to provide a well-rounded taxonomy and to contextualize these challenges, we also consider works that explore the desirable aspects of memorization, such as generalization and knowledge retention, as they offer complementary insights into the mechanisms at play.
+However, to provide a well-rounded taxonomy and to contextualize these challenges, we also include works that examine memorization in its desirable forms, such as generalization and knowledge retention, as they offer complementary insights into the mechanisms at play.

-\paragraph*{Selection process} The process of identifying relevant papers was iterative, beginning with the most widely cited early studies by recognized researchers in the field (14 papers).
+\paragraph*{Selection process} The process of identifying relevant papers was iterative, beginning with the most cited early studies by recognized researchers in the field (14 papers).
 These foundational and influential works were selected as they represent key milestones that have shaped current understandings of memorization in LLMs.
 Then we included the papers drawn from keyword searches in article repositories.
 We used \textit{Google Scholar}\footnote{https://https://scholar.google.com/} and \textit{arXiv}\footnote{https://arxiv.org/}, as they are predominantly used by researchers in the computer science and computational linguistics domains \cite{sutton2017popularityarxivorgcomputerscience}.
 For \textit{Google Scholar} we restricted our keyword search to the papers that include the term ``Memorization'' in their title and include ``Language Model'' in their body (memorization is also used as a term in biology).
-For the scanning of \textit{arXiv}, we collected the papers that included both of the words ``Memorization'' and ``Privacy'' in their abstract.
-For inclusion, we selected articles published before \textit{January 2025}.
+For the scanning of \textit{arXiv}, we collected the papers that included both of the words ``Memorization'' and ``Privacy'' in their abstract and ``language model'' in their body.
+For inclusion, we selected articles published before \textit{December 2025}.

 Additionally, given the broad scope of the topic, our survey draws from adjacent areas, including studies on data extraction, membership inference, and other forms of data leakage, which intersect with the broader concept of memorization.
 These works were identified through reference chaining, utilizing bibliographies of key papers, and consulting sections of existing survey articles.
 We believe this approach allows the survey to address the complexities and nuances of memorization in LLMs.